nashiradeer/hydrogen/README.md

 To configure Hydrogen you will use the following environment variables:

-- LANGUAGE_PATH: Sets the path where the Hydrogen translation files can be found. (required)
+- LANGUAGE_PATH: Sets the path where the Hydrogen translation files can be found. (required if not Docker image)
 - LAVALINK: Set the list of Lavalink nodes that can be used, read more below. (required)
 - DISCORD_TOKEN: Sets the token that will be used to access a Discord. (required)